 Since an important part of French life takes place around the table, we encourage students to be curious about tasting new dishes and to be flexible about adapting to new culinary habits.
 Host families will make an effort, however, to accommodate vegetarian students or students with religious or medical restrictions in their diets.

 Once accepted to Hamilton in France, students complete a detailed, confidential form describing their living habits.
-In May, they participate in a Skype conversation (French or English) with the assistant director in Paris.
+In May for Fall/yearlong students and in October/early November for Spring students, students participate in a Skype conversation (French or English) with the assistant director in Paris.
 To select the most appropriate home, the assistant director will discuss specific needs with individual students or with students who have expressed a desire to live together.
 Culinary preferences and allergies, religion and cultural background are part of the conversation.

 The program attempts to accommodate individual requests but the assistant director and director will make the final homestay decision.
 Students are normally expected to remain in the same home during the entire academic year.

-Assignments are usually finalized by early June in time for the visa process.
-On rare occasions, changes may occur over the summer.
+Assignments are usually finalized by early June for Fall and year and by mid-November for Spring students, in time for the visa process.
+On rare occasions, changes may occur before student arrival.